Kristy McNichol: Career

 In 1980, McNichol played one of the leading roles in the hit coming-of-age movie Little Darlings, which also starred Tatum O'Neal, with Matt Dillon and Cynthia Nixon in supporting roles.
 Her performance was acclaimed by many reviewers, including those who disliked the film.
 Later in 1980, she appeared with Dennis Quaid and Mark Hamill in the film The Night the Lights Went Out in Georgia.
 In 1981, she co-starred in Neil Simon's Only When I Laugh and was nominated for a Golden Globe Award for Best Supporting Actress.
+The film is a revised version of the Neil Simon play "The Gingerbread Lady".
+She also appeared in the movie "White Dog" in the same time period.

 McNichol was nominated for a Golden Raspberry Award for Worst Actress for her performance in the 1982 film The Pirate Movie.
 The same year, she suffered an emotional breakdown while playing the lead role in the comedy-drama Just the Way You Are that was being filmed in France.
 She later told People magazine that she could not sleep and she cried the entire time she was in France.
 She had nightmares when she did sleep and she cried on set.
 She did not return to the production after Christmas to finish the movie; filming had to be interrupted for a year while McNichol recovered.
 She later said that the breakdown had been caused by the pressures of her career, as well as the pressure to hide her sexuality from the public.

 In 1986, McNichol appeared in Women of Valor, a TV movie about American nurses in a World War II Japanese POW camp.
 She made two theatrical films in 1988: You Can't Hurry Love; and Two Moon Junction.

 In the same year, McNichol began the role of Barbara Weston on the television sitcom Empty Nest, a spin-off of The Golden Girls.
 The show ran for seven seasons but McNichol left the series in 1992, midway through season five, after being diagnosed with bipolar disorder.
 She returned for the show's final episode in 1995.
 It was her last on-screen performance.
 However, she later voiced characters in the animated TV series Extreme Ghostbusters (1997) and Invasion America (1998).

 In June 2001, McNichol announced that she had retired from acting.
 Her publicist released this statement: